 In the laboratory, prey items were identified under microscopes (Olympus SZ 700) following taxonomic literature of invertebrates (i.e., Naumann et al., 1991; Johnson and Triplehorn, 2005).
 The maximum length (L) and width (W) of each prey item were measured to the nearest 0.01 mm using either a digital caliper or a calibrated ocular micrometer fitted to a microscope (Hirai and Matsui, 2001).
-The volume (V, mm3) of prey items was calculated using the formula for a prolate spheroid $(\pi = 3.14; \text{ Magnusson et al., } 2003): \text{ V} = 4\pi/3 \times (\text{L}/2) \times$ $(W/2)^2$.
-The index of relative importance (Ix), was used to determine the importance of each food type, which was calculated following the formula: Ix = (%F + %N +%V)/3 (Caldart et al., 2012), where %F (F - Frequency of occurrence) is a percentage of stomach containing each prey type, %N (N - Number) is a percentage of number of each prey item in all.
+The volume (V, mm3) of prey items was calculated using the formula for a prolate spheroid (π = 3.14; Magnusson et al., 2003): V = 4 $\pi/3 \times (L/2) \times (W/2)^2$.
+The index of relative importance (Ix), was used to determine the importance of each food type, which was calculated following the formula: Ix = (%F + %N + %V)/3 (Caldart et al., 2012), where %F (F - Frequency of occurrence) is a percentage of stomach containing each prey type, %N (N - Number) is a percentage of number of each prey item in all.

-We used the reciprocal Simpson's heterogeneity index, 1-D, to calculate dietary heterogeneity: $D = \Sigma[n_i(n_i - 1)]/[N(N - 1)]$; where n_i is the number of food items in the ith taxon category and N is the total number of prey items (Krebs, 1999).
+We used the reciprocal Simpson's heterogeneity index, 1-D, to calculate dietary heterogeneity: $D = [n_i(n_i - 1)]/[N(N - 1)]$; where n_i is the number of food items in the ith taxon category and N is the total number of prey items (Krebs, 1999).
 We used another index to estimate prey evenness.
 The evenness index is calculated from the equation: J' = H'/H{max} = H'/lnS; where S is the total number of prey taxa and H' is the index of taxon diversity.
-The value of H' is calculated from the equation: H' = $-\Sigma(p_i \times lnp_i)$; where p_i is the proportion of food items belonging to the ith taxon for the total food items of the sample (Magurran, 2004; Muñoz-Pedreros and Merino, 2014).
+The value of H' is calculated from the equation: H' = $-(p_i \times lnp_i)$; where p_i is the proportion of food items belonging to the ith taxon for the total food items of the sample (Magurran, 2004; Muñoz-Pedreros and Merino, 2014).

-Shapiro-Wilk's test was used to check the assumption of normality.
-Wilcoxon tests were performed to determine differences or similarities in phenotypic characteristics of the species, and sizes and volume of ingested food between males and females, and between populations.
-Females were identified by having longer snout-vent length (SVL \geq 21.0 mm), whereas males were characterized by a single internal vocal sac and shorter SVL (< 21.0 mm).
+Two-way ANOVA tests were performed to determine differences or similarities in morphological characteristics of the species, sizes, and volume of ingested food between males and females, between populations, and the combined effects of "Sex + Location".
+Post hoc Tukey tests (TukeyHSD) were afterwards applied to check the difference between all pairs of sex groups in each population, and location groups in each sex after the ANOVA tests.
+Females were identified by having longer snoutvent length (SVL \geq 21.0 mm), whereas males were characterized by a single internal vocal sac and shorter SVL (< 21.0 mm).
 All statistical analyses were performed by using the software environment R.3.1.2 (RStudio Team, 2018).